tlk/homebrew-imagemagick-x11/README.md

 # Homebrew ImageMagick with X11 support

 This is a macOS [Homebrew](https://brew.sh) [tap](https://docs.brew.sh/Taps) for ImageMagick with X11 support.

-It tracks the upstream ImageMagick formula and applies just what is needed to enable X11 support.
+It tracks the upstream ImageMagick formula and enables the following:
+- X11 support
+- graphviz support

 Updated on a [weekly](.github/workflows/weekly-update.yml) basis thanks to [Github Actions](https://github.com/features/actions).